adafruit/esp8266-micropython-vagrant/README.md

 following commands to start compiling MicroPython (the compilation is quick and only takes a few minutes depending on the speed of your machine):

-    cd ~/micropython/unix
-    make

-Now run the tests included in micropython to help confirm it has been successfully compiled.
-You should see over 400 tests are run and all succeed (if there are failures search on the micropython github issues to see if they are expected).

-    make test

-Next install MicroPython's shared tools by running:

-    sudo make install

-Finally you're ready to compile MicroPython firmware for the ESP8266 by executing:

     cd ~/micropython/esp8266
     make